 Like store bought Play-Doh, your homemade dough can be refreshed with a drop of water.
 Just get it a LITTLE bit moist and stick it back in a zip bag overnight.

-- 1 Packet of Kool Aid in your color of choice.
+- 1 Packet Kool Aid (your color of choice)

 For our RAINBOW of colors we used: Cherry, Orange, Lemonade, Lemon Lime, Blue Raspberry, and Grape.
 The blue Raspberry was more sky blue than I was hoping for, but you could always tweak the color with some extra food coloring.